 If you've heard about Nickel Boron Bolt Carrier Groups and wondered what all the fuss was about, you've come to the right place!

-Of all AR15 parts, the BCG is without a doubt the most critical component for proper functioning.
+Of all AR15 parts, the bolt carrier group is without a doubt the most critical component for proper functioning.
 It is not only the most complicated component but also the hardest working one as well.

 The bolt is the forward-most part of an AR BCG.
 It must properly contain the high chamber pressures of the 223/556 cartridge (52,000 - 70,000+ psi) or 300 Blackout cartridge (55,000 psi) during firing.
 It is also responsible for guiding the firing pin to the primer, extracting and ejecting the fired case, feeding the new cartridge into the chamber and, finally, locking properly into the barrel extension.